Inverse Complexity Lab

 Organisms, ecosystems, climates, information systems, and societies are examples of complex systems: they exhibit rich behavior emerging from a large number of individual components following relatively simple local rules, based on a network of direct interactions.

-Complexity science is traditionally devoted to solving the forward problem: Given known local rules of interaction, what is the unknown large-scale organization that emerges from it?
+Complexity science is traditionally devoted to solving the forward problem: Given postulated local rules of interaction, what is the large-scale organization that emerges from them?

 Our research group focuses on the inverse problem: Given an empirically observed large-scale organization, what are the local rules of interaction that caused it?